RocketDerp/April14_2025/Important/War_Against_NonFiction/Introduction_to_War_Against_NonFiction.md

 https://autistics.life/@RoundSparrow/115276777460150029
 https://bsky.app/profile/roundsparrow.bsky.social/post/3lzt7nlbbds23

+...

 1. The amount of nonfiction of the cosmos has been stable for billions of years

-2. The amount of #Fiction shared on Bluesky and Reddit has drowned out nonfiction.
+2. The amount of **Fiction** shared on Bluesky and Reddit has drowned out nonfiction.

 The War Against Nonfiction.